Michel Therrien: Return to Montreal

 On June 5, 2012, Montreal Canadiens executive vice president and general manager Marc Bergevin announced the appointment of Michel Therrien as the club’s new head coach.
 His first season was a successful one, leading the Habs to first in the Northeast Division after the team had finished last in the previous season.
 However, the team ended up losing in the first round to the Ottawa Senators in five games.
 In his second season, 2013–14, he led the Habs to the Eastern Conference Finals, though the team lost to the New York Rangers in six games.
 At the end of the season, general manager Marc Bergevin rewarded Therrien with a new contract, a four-year extension.
 With the contract, he became the highest-paid coach in the history of the Canadiens.
 In 2015–16, after starting the season with a 19–4–3 win–loss record, the Canadiens collapsed following an injury to goaltender Carey Price, ending the season with a .500 record and failing to make the playoffs.
 On November 4, 2016, his 53rd birthday, the Canadiens got blown out 10-0 by the Columbus Blue Jackets.
 On January 7, 2017, Therrien recorded his 400th win as a coach in a 5–3 victory over the Toronto Maple Leafs.
 However, on February 14, 2017, he was once again fired by the Canadiens and replaced as head coach by Claude Julien for the second time.
 At the time of his firing, the Canadiens were ranked first in the Atlantic Division with a 31–19–8 record.
 Their season started with a strong 13-1-1 start, but followed with a disappointing run of 18-18-7 which led to his firing.

 Philadelphia Flyers

 On May 5, 2019, Michel Therrien returned to the NHL as an assistant coach to Alain Vigneault of the Philadelphia Flyers.
 On December 6, 2021, Therrien was relieved of his duties.

+Canada national team

+In December 2025, Therrien coached Canada at the 2025 Spengler Cup.
+This appearance marked a return behind the bench for Therrien as well as his international coaching debut.